-Medicaid affects all of us: children and adults with disabilities, as we age, as our family ages, and when the unexpected happens.
-United Cerebral Palsy’s annual report, The Case for Inclusion, ranks all 50 states and the District of Columbia (DC) on outcomes for Americans with intellectual and developmental disabilities (ID/DD).
+Medicaid affects all of us: of course children and adults with disabilities as well as when we age, as our family ages, and when the unexpected happens.
+United Cerebral Palsy’s The Case for Inclusion, ranks all 50 states and the District of Columbia (DC) on service outcomes for Americans with intellectual and developmental disabilities (ID/DD).

 This year’s report shows that: